Esma-A/Getting-and-Cleaning-Data-Course-Project/README.md

  ii) Extracts only the measurements on the mean and standard deviation for each measurement.

- iii) Uses descriptive activity names to name the activities in the data set
+ iii) Uses descriptive activity names to name the activities in the data set.

  iv) Appropriately labels the data set with descriptive variable names.